35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 ##### Eighteen years of low social rent, but high free-market numbers

 The contrast between the small number of social rent and the large number of free-market homes built is stark, as our chart below shows.
-The Datahub figure show that nearly 70% of all new homes are free-market (nearly 18,000 in number) against just 10.7% social rent, with the rest made up of other affordable homes[^4].
+The Datahub figures show that nearly 70% of all new homes are free-market (nearly 18,000 in number) against just 10.7% social rent, with the rest made up of other affordable homes[^4].

 Bar chart by 35% Campaign.
 Source: Planning London Datahub, Residential Completion Dashboard